 Our Face-to-Face Well Checks* also include an AF test.

 (*Availability subject to current COVID-19 restrictions)

 If you think you have AF or if it has been detected during your health check with us, you should book an appointment with your GP immediately.

-Atrial fibrillation is the most common abnormal heart rhythm.
-It is a serious condition, but with the right treatment plan for AF, you can live a long and healthy life.
-Working with your doctor to reduce stroke risk is the most important thing you can do to make sure you have a good prognosis with atrial fibrillation.
-In addition to taking your medication, you should aim to have a healthy lifestyle which you should discuss with your doctor.
+Atrial fibrillation is the most common abnormal heart rhythm and, although it’s a serious condition, you can live a long and healthy life with the right treatment plan in place.
+Working with your doctor to reduce stroke risk is the most important thing you can do to make sure you have a good prognosis with AF.
+In addition to taking your medication, you should also aim to have a healthy lifestyle, which you should discuss with your doctor.

 Our Face-to-Face Well Checks* include an AF test.

 (*Availability subject to current COVID-19 restrictions)